bongo227/Atomical/doc/doc_gen.md

 #### Lexing
-To convert the source to token the lexer runs through the file character by character invoking diffrent procedures depending on which character the head points to.
+To convert the source to token the lexer runs through the file character by character invoking different procedures depending on which character the head points to.
 For example when a `"` is at the read pointer we know its the start of a string literal which end when we reach the closing `"` character.
 In psudocode this looks like the following.

 ```
 FUNCTION lex(readPointer)